RafaelDavisH/RafaelDavisH/README.md

 Web Developer and Spanish Translations Leader at @freeCodeCamp
 --------------------------------------------------------------

 I am a web developer with over three years of experience.
-During the initial stages of my career, freeCodeCamp played an important role in my professional growth.
-My main focus has been leading the Spanish translations initiative, where I oversee a team of dedicated contributors.
+I'm leading the Spanish translations initiative, where I oversee a team of dedicated contributors.
+The translations are focused on freeCodeCamp's core curriculum and top english articles/tutorials.

-One of my key accomplishments was developing an efficient workflow system that utilized Google Forms, Google Sheets, Gmail, and Trello.
-This system facilitated the translation of hundreds of freeCodeCamp's top English tutorials into Spanish.
-Moreover, it played a crucial role in onboarding more than 20 world language communities, enabling them to translate the curriculum and tutorials into their respective languages.
+One key accomplishment was developing an efficient workflow system that utilized Google Forms, Google Sheets, Gmail, and Trello.
+This system helped smooth with the translation of hundreds of freeCodeCamp's top English tutorials into Spanish.
+It also, played a important role in onboarding more than 20 world language communities, enabling them to translate the curriculum and tutorials into their respective languages.

-As of May 2023, I have enthusiastically embraced the challenge of developing a new podcast for freeCodeCamp, exclusively in Spanish.
-In addition to my leadership role, I have been actively involved in creating prototype projects to update the JavaScript certification within the core curriculum.
+As of May 2023, I'm excited to take the challenge of developing a new podcast for freeCodeCamp, exclusively in Spanish.
+Occasionally, I have helped in creating prototype projects to update the JavaScript certification within the core curriculum.
+One of them is a Music Player app.

-* 🌍  I'm based in 🌎
 * ✉️  You can contact me at [rafael@freeCodeCamp.org](mailto:rafael@freeCodeCamp.org)
 * 🚀  I'm currently working on [Music Player Prototype](http://7fy49b.csb.app/)
-* 🧠  I'm learning React and Astro
+* 🧠  I'm learning React and experimenting with Astro
 * ⚡  Love to play drums 🥁 and planning to learn guitar 🎸

 <a href="https://www.twitter.com/rafaeldavish" target="_blank" rel="noreferrer"><img